PATCH DESIGN CONTEST

 - Academic Institution

 - AISES Chapter (if applicable)

-Design entry must be entrant’s original design.
+The design entry must be the entrant’s original design.
 It may not be copied or traced from another source.

 The following evaluation criteria will be equally weighted.